Test Runner (Twister)

 - user-snippet-example

-The set of test cases that actually run depends on directives in the testcase filed and options passed in on the command line.
-If there is any confusion, running with -v or examining the discard report (twister_discard.csv) can help show why particular test cases were skipped.
+The set of test scenarios that actually run depends on directives in the test scenario filed and options passed in on the command line.
+If there is any confusion, running with -v or examining the discard report (twister_discard.csv) can help show why particular test scenarios were skipped.

 Metrics (such as pass/fail state and binary size) for the last code release are stored in scripts/release/twister_last_release.csv.
 To update this, pass the --all --release options.